 Restaurants know that bringing guests through their front door is the first step to making a profit.
 Hence, restaurants are obliged to make the seating and reservation procedures as smooth and fair as possible in order to elevate the total quality of the customer experience.
 Seating procedures that show courtesy and care for the guest aids in building a pleasant first impression, whether your restaurant accepts reservations or not.

 When it comes to seating guests, communication between the host or hostess, management team and kitchen staff is needed to direct and organize guests.
 Keep in mind the following suggestions to effectively care for patrons.

-Work quickly and efficiently.
-An efficient, speedy shift from the kitchen staff means more parties can be served more quickly, which calms impatient patrons on a busy weekend and helps turn more tables.
+- Work quickly and efficiently.
+An efficient and speedy shift from the kitchen staff means more parties can be served more quickly, which calms impatient patrons on a busy weekend and helps turn more tables.

 Often, skewed customer perceptions are the cause of discontent in the Front of the House (FOH).
 Problems may include the following issues:

 - A long wait time

 - A long wait even with a reservation